alexyu132/fusebox2/README.md

 - X-end rigidity improvements
 - Belts moved closer to centerline of MGN rail - alleviates x-end bending from belt tension; should further reduce ringing
-- Corner idler brackets changed to make belt installation easier
+- Corner idler brackets made more robust and compact - allows for a few mm more Y travel
 - Homing direction reverted to x-min
-- Thicker 8mm rod holders with looser tolerances for durability and easier rod installation
+- Thicker, more rigid 8mm rod holders with looser unclamped fit for easier rod installation

 ## Changes from FuseBox2
 The entire CoreXY movement will need to be changed out.
 This includes all the parts on the gantry itself as well as the motor mounts and idler blocks.

-Compared to the 8mm rod gantry, the belts may need to be shortened slightly.
+Compared to the dual rod gantry, the belts may need to be shortened slightly.

 # BOM